ghacct22/scripts/README.md

 Source scripts/bashrc in your .bashrc/.bash_profile to load it.

-Copy context.config.sample to context.config and fill out the first two params (systemname and bash)
+Copy context.config.sample to context.config and fill out the first two params (SYSTEMNAME and bash)

 In scripts/scripts.sh, comment out which ones you don't want loaded.